joshwcomeau/__deployment/The_Record.md

 ### B. Adding new pet projects to the server

   1) Set up a reverse proxy with nginx
-      Make a file for the new domain (eg. nano /etc/nginx/conf.d/requestkittens.com.conf) This tells nginx to forward all traffic received for that domain to the port specified.
+      Make a file for the new domain (eg. nano /etc/nginx/sites-available/requestkittens.com.conf) This tells nginx to forward all traffic received for that domain to the port specified.
+      Create a symlink in sites-enabled:
+      $ sudo ln -s sites-available/aracari.ca sites-enabled/aracari.ca

   2) Get a database plan
       eg. Login to mongolab, create a new mongodb.